 What is AIT?

-Advanced Integrative Therapy (AIT) was developed in the US by Dr Asha Clinton, a Jungian Psychoanalyst and Energy Psychotherapist.
+Advanced Integrative Therapy (AIT) was developed in the US by Dr Asha Clinton, an Energy Psychotherapist.
 AIT is an integrative because it synthesises various psychotherapeutic modalities e.g:

 Psychodynamic: understanding the unconscious process where our past experiences of early and significant relationships influence how we experience ourselves and others now